 – You may not use the material for commercial purposes.
 You may copy, redistribute, and include the material in a in a collective work (for example, an anthology), so long as there is no commercial purpose, the material is not altered or modified and the original work is appropriately cited.

 COPYRIGHT AND AUTHORS’ RIGHTS

-Acceptance of a manuscript for publication implies automatic transfer of rights to the Spanish Society of Cardiology.
+Acceptance of a manuscript for publication implies the automatic transfer of publishing rights to the Spanish Society of Cardiology.

 To facilitate article publication, personal data will be entered into an automatic database belonging to the Spanish Society of Cardiology.
 Unless otherwise indicated, by submitting their articles, authors expressly authorize that their first name, second name(s), contact address, and e-mail address will be published in REC: Interventional Cardiology in order to acknowledge authorship of the article and to assist readers in contacting them.

 INQUIRIES AND APPEALS